openvalidation/openvalidation-languageserver/README.md

 ### Connect to the language server

-You can connect to the language server with the url `localhost:3000` for example with the [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient).
+You can connect to the language server with the url `localhost:3010` for example with the [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient).
+You can also specify an own port with the variable `PORT`.

 ### Clients